Lord Richard Layard

 Dr. Tayyab Rashid

-Dr. Tayyab Rashid is senior lecture at the Centre for Wellbeing Science, University of Melbourne.
-Dr. Rashid is also a faculty associate with the Human Flourishing Program, Harvard University.
-Dr. Rashid’s expertise includes strength-based clinical psychotherapy with complex mental health challenges, resilience and post-traumatic growth.
-Dr. Rashid has also worked with individuals experiencing severe trauma, including survivors of the Asian Tsunami of 2004, with refugee families and journalists who have worked in high conflict zones and with survivors of mass shootings.
-Dr. Rashid has delivered more than fifty invited talks and keynotes and trained mental health professionals and educators internationally.
-Published in academic journals, Dr. Rashid’ book Positive Psychotherapy (2018), co-written with Martin Seligman, is considered one of the most comprehensive clinical resources in the field and has been translated into several languages so far.
-Dr. Rashid won the Outstanding Practitioner Award (2017) from the International Positive Psychology Association (IPPA).
+Dr. Tayyab Rashid is a senior lecturer at the Centre for Wellbeing Science, University of Melbourne.
+Dr. Rashid is also a faculty associate with the Human Flourishing Program at Harvard University.
+For nearly two decades, as a clinical psychologist, Dr. Rashid has worked with individuals experiencing complex mental health and trauma including 9/11 families, survivors of the Asian Tsunami of 2004, refugee families and journalists who have worked in high-conflict zones and with survivors of mass shootings.
+Dr. Rashid has delivered more than fifty keynotes and invited talks and trained mental health professionals and educators internationally in more than 20 countries.
+Published in academic journals, Dr. Rashid’s book Positive Psychotherapy (2018), co-written with Martin Seligman, is considered one of the most comprehensive clinical resources in the field and has been translated into several languages so far.
+Dr. Rashid won the Outstanding Practitioner Award (2017) from the International Positive Psychology Association (IPPA).–

 Elina is an executive coach with The Preston Associates and the founder of The LightUp Lab, through which Elina seeks to inspire and empower people and organizations through positive psychology, mindfulness and executive coaching.
 Elina firmly believes that finding meaning and purpose in work is integral to happiness and works with individuals, teams, and organizations to ensure that purpose is at the center of the conversation.